AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/creative-cloud-24.png) [!DNL Creative Cloud] for enterprise {#creative-cloud}

-New videos, tutorials, or courses published for [!DNL Creative Cloud] for enterprise.
+New videos, tutorials, or courses published for [!DNL Creative Cloud for enterprise].

 +++Details